 About this course

-The Master of Teaching (Primary) 2022 course has been submitted to the Victorian Institute of Teaching (VIT) for accreditation.
-Once accredited, the Master of Teaching (Primary) will allow graduates to apply for registration to teach in Australian schools.
+The Master of Teaching (Primary) is accredited by the Victorian Institute of Teaching (VIT) according to the Australian Institute of Teaching and School Leadership (AITSL) Graduate Standards and Initial Teacher Education Program Standards.
+Graduates may apply for registration to teach in Australian schools.

 Intended learning outcomes

 At the completion of the Master of Teaching, graduates will have attained the Australian Professional Standards for Teachers (Graduate Level).
 Accordingly, in combination with their capacity to make sound evidence-based clinical judgments, they will have achieved the requisite knowledge, skills and understanding to:

 - Foreground Indigenous Worldviews to promote learner engagement that is inclusive and respectful of Aboriginal and Torres Strait Islander peoples, communities, organisations, knowledges and standpoints in education